 Proactive, Prevention Programs & Resources to

-Raise Safe & Healthy Kids
+Educate & Empower Safe, Happy, Healthy Kids

 Teaching lessons like Stranger Danger, Social Emotional Learning, Harm Alarm, Car Safety, & Road Safety through music-based prevention programs to protect kids from abduction, abuse, child predators, and serious accidental injuries while instilling self-worth, respect, and manners.